donejs/donejs/docs/guides/place-my-order.md

     serialize: false
   }
 });

+export default AppViewModel;
 ```

-This initializes a [can-define/map/](DOCS): a special object that acts as the application global state (with a default `message` property) and also plays a key role in enabling server side rendering.
+This initializes a [can.DefineMap](http://canjs.com/doc/can-define/map/map.html): a special object that acts as the application global state (with a default `message` property) and also plays a key role in enabling server side rendering.

 ## Creating custom elements